dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 > ```
 ````

+#### standalone-lib

-The template `standalone-lib` indicates that the example is a class library.
+This template indicates that the example is a class library.
 For example:

 ````
 > <!-- Example: {template:"standalone-lib", … } -->